mjjstockman/hull-college/TESTING.md

 - The maximum length allowed within the Contact message textarea was checked by attempting to enter a message of over 400 characters.

+## Identified future changes

+- Manual testing identified an issue with the highlighting of the correct navigation links, where they would occasionally not be removed when the area scrolled to is changed.
+This was not addressed as it was outside the scope of the project.

 ### Checking the Responsiveness

 [Responsinator](http://www.responsinator.com) was used to check the following responsive features: